Tomislav Vlašić: Medjugorje phenomenon

 On 24 June 1981, the alleged Marian apparitions occurred in Medjugorje.
 Vlašić entered into contact with the seers on 29 June 1981 and became their spiritual director.
 Vlašić stayed in Čapljina until 17 August 1981, when he moved to Medjugorje without the bishop's approval but with the approval of the Franciscan Province.
 René Laurentin writes that the Franciscan Province of Herzegovina approved his transfer to Medjugorje, bypassing the bishop's decision.
-According to Laurentin, Vlašić went to Medjugorje immediately after Medjugorje's parson friar Jozo Zovko was imprisoned by the communist authorities and Vlašić was named Zovko's successor by Provincial Jozo Pejić.
+According to Laurentin, Vlašić went to Medjugorje immediately after Medjugorje's parish priest, friar Jozo Zovko was imprisoned by the communist authorities and Vlašić was named Zovko's successor by Provincial Jozo Pejić.

-The local bishop, Ratko Perić, writes that Vlašić was officially proposed to become a chaplain in Medjugorje only on 19 July 1982, and Bishop Žanić, still unaware of his affair in Zagreb, approved his appointment on 27 July 1982.
+The local bishop, Ratko Perić, writes that Vlašić was officially proposed for the position of chaplain in Medjugorje only on 19 July 1982, and that Bishop Žanić, still unaware of his affair in Zagreb, approved his appointment on 27 July 1982.
 Perić further writes that Vlašić cooperated with friar Slavko Barbarić in directing the seers, instructing them how to behave.
-Both of them forbade the seers to give any statements without their prior knowledge.
-In one alleged apparition, from 28 February 1982, the Madonna told the seers that they should be grateful to Vlašić for his good leadership.
+Both of them forbade the seers from giving any statements without their prior knowledge.
+In one alleged apparition on 28 February 1982, the Virgin Mary told the seers to be grateful to Vlašić for his exemplary leadership.
 The seers had full trust in him and exchanged their diaries with him.

 Vlašić conducted the Chronicle of Apparitions (Kronika ukazanja).
 The Chronicle covers the period from 11 August 1981 to 15 October 1983.
 The chronicle is written to give the impression of immediacy, using terms such as “same scene as yesterday” or “tonight” and “tonight”.
 However, Nikola Bulat, a member of the commission that examined the apparitions, concluded that the Chronicle wasn't written daily as it seems.
-Under the number dates, events that occurred later were recorded.
+Under the numbered dates, events that occurred later were recorded.
 The intro of the Chronicle was written only on 25 February 1982, so Bulat concludes that it is possible that Vlašić started writing the Chronicle only then, eight months after the apparitions or during October 1981 at its best.

 On 13 April 1984, Vlašić wrote to Pope John Paul II, referring to himself as "the one who, by God's mercy, leads the seers" and asked him to meet him.
 His letter remained unanswered.

 Perić states that on 16 August 1984, the Franciscan Province of Herzegovina proposed to Bishop Žanić that Barbarić should be named as a spiritual assistant in Medjugorje. Žanić approved the request the same day, however, he requested his transfer on 3 January 1985 due to his involvement with the alleged apparitions.
-However, the seers had another apparition in which the Madonna told them that she would like Barbarić to remain in Medjugorje and to conduct a chronicle about her apparitions, so that "after the end of her coming, there can be one overview" of the event.
+However, the seers had another apparition in which the Virgin Mary told them that she would like Barbarić to remain in Medjugorje and to conduct a chronicle about her apparitions, so that "after the end of her coming, there can be one overview" of the event.